 Buddhist psychology emphasizes that pain associated with being human is inevitable—and suffering is not.
 Rather, suffering arises from our inflexible attachment, whether to relationships, money, ideas, or things that can lead to overwhelming suffering beyond the inherent pain that comes from being human.

 Clinging to unrealistic expectations, with and without full awareness, reflects one form of such attachment.
-For example, one of my clients, Brian, reported ongoing resentment because his wife was always thirty to forty minutes late, whether going to a restaurant or attending a friend’s wedding.
+For example, one of my clients, Brian, reported ongoing resentment because his wife was always 30 to 40 minutes late, whether going to a restaurant or attending a friend’s wedding.
 And yet, he was always expecting her to be on time.